kabk/go-theses-17-manus-nijhoff/writings/bulk.md

 - Maybe there is something better to say about the internet than a lesson per se.
 I wanna avoid my writing to become patronizing and/or demonizing, mainly because that seems to be countereffective...
 - I am always open for responses at [manusnijhoff@gmail.com](mailto:manusnijhoff@gmail.com) for objections, comments and insights.

+___

+Hijack #1: If You Control the Menu, You Control the Choices

+Hijack #3: Fear of Missing Something Important (FOMSI)

+Hijack #4: Social Approval

+Hijack #5: Social Reciprocity (Tit-for-tat)

+Hijack #6: Bottomless bowls, Infinite Feeds, and Autoplay

+Hijack #7: Instant Interruption vs. “Respectful” Delivery Hijack #8: Bundling Your Reasons with Their Reasons

+Hijack #9: Inconvenient Choices

+Hijack #10: Forecasting Errors, “Foot in the Door” strategies

 <video autoplay="true" loop="true">
 <source src="Chains/CHAIN.mp4" type="video/mp4">